The need for skilled grant writers has never been greater.

 Reviewing successful grant proposals

-Assignment: Draft a summary of your project using a funder’s criteria.
+Assignment: Draft a summary of your project using a funder’s criteria

-Session 3: Crafting a Compelling Narrative
+Session 3: Crafting a Compelling Narrative & Building a Strong Project Design

 Defining your problem statement and needs assessment